CurlsandCode/Savory/README.md

 # Savory

-* Welcome to Savory.
-A basic webapp to keep track of your favorite recipes and find new ones.
-We are currently under construction!
+* Welcome to Savory.Savory is a recipe manager with a javascript front-end and a rails backend.
+Users can use this site to share their favorite recipes and learn about new ones.
 Feel free to sign up, log in, and add new recipes.

   ## Installation and Usage

   * Fork and clone this repository.
   * Execute bundle install.
   * Rake db:migrate
-  * Rake db:seed
   * Start a rails server.
   * Connect to the rails server with a browser.
   * From there you can log in to the application for full functionality or browse the data as a guest.